 It appears that, in this sub-group of companies, factors related to small company size override any union safety effect.
 These factors could be a lack of OHS expertise, younger company age or lower average job tenure.
 As well, she notes, Ontario’s OHS regulatory requirements for these very small companies differ from those for larger companies.

 The team also examined the union safety effect across seven different types of ICI construction work (the seven sub-sector categories with large enough samples to allow for analysis) and found that it varied.
-The largest union safety effects were found in industrial maintenance and repair contracting (where unionized firms had 72 per cent lower lost-time injury claims rates than non-union firms) and millwright and rigging work (where unionized firms had 67 per cent lower lost-time injury rates).
+The largest union safety effects were found in industrial maintenance and repair contracting (where unionized firms had 72 per cent lower lost-time injury claim rates than non-union firms) and millwright and rigging work (where unionized firms had 67 per cent lower lost-time injury rates).
 The smaller union safety effects were found in electrical work (25 per cent lower) and excavating and grading (31 per cent lower).

 How the study was done